luxfi/sdk/CONTRIBUTING.md

 ## Building and running tests

-To build and run tests for the hypersdk, simply run:
+To build and run tests for the vmsdk, simply run:

 ```go
 ./scripts/tests.unit.sh